cloudeteer/terraform-azurerm-ai-stack/modules/ai-foundry-core/README.md

 ### <a name="input_basename"></a> [basename](#input\_basename)

-Description: The name of the this resource.
+Description: The basename of all resources deployed by this module

 Type: `string`